Separation and Loss

 Helping a Young Mother Experiencing Loss Navigate the Challenges of Parenting a Toddler

-Session
+The Session

-Post Session Interviews
+The Post Session Interview

 In this session you will meet Jayda, a young mother who is battling feelings of inadequacy as the parent of a toddler.
 Jayda is struggling to balance life’s responsibilities while experiencing loss and loneliness following the incarceration of her partner Trevor.